 Davis Projects for Peace

-How would you like to receive up to $10,000 for designing and carrying out a grassroots project during the summer of 2018—anywhere in the world—to promotes peace and address the root causes of conflict among peoples?
+How would you like to receive up to $10,000 for designing and carrying out a grassroots project during the summer of 2019—anywhere in the world—to promote peace and address the root causes of conflict among peoples?

 Interested students should consider applying for a grant through Davis Projects for Peace program, run by the Davis Foundation headquartered at Middlebury College in Vermont.

 You can apply by yourself or in collaboration with other Lake Forest College students.

 You are eligible to apply for the Projects for Peace grant if you are:

 - A current student at Lake Forest in good standing (including those who will have graduated by Summer 2019)

 - Eager to experience and understand other cultures

 Here are five things you need to know